Avail-50/Game-Proj/README.md

 ## Ava
 - [x] movement and camera clean up
 - [x] dash / slide
+- [ ] fix cursor???? idk if its like this usually but on my mac the sensitivity was way too low and the view would go in the direction of my cursor but not like a crosshair. crosshair would be ideal
+- [ ] if ur bored, make character as ragdoll type with all the limbs and stuff and import mixamo animation (the ragdoll is important for swing)
 - [ ] - wall movement ?

 ## Ellie